AliOsm/phlex-icons/README.md

 ## What is the icon pack version used in the gem?

 Each icon pack contains a `VERSION` constant in its module represents the version of the icon pack used in the gem.
-So, for example, to get the Bootstrap version used in the gem you can access it by `Phlex::Icons::Bootstrap::VERSION`.
+So, for example, to get the Bootstrap version used in the gem you can access it by `PhlexIcons::Bootstrap::VERSION`.

 ## Development